Geography 360: Environmental Geography

-Office hours: MWF 12-2, or by appointment or chance or happenstance
+His posh office hours: MW 12-2pm or by appointment or chance

-Please make sure your sports, fraternity/sorority, or other activity schedule does not conflict with our one meeting a week on Wednesday eve.
+Please make sure your sports, fraternity/sorority, Brony Club, or other activity schedule does not conflict with our one meeting a week on Wednesday eve.

-Course Prerequisites: A willingness to read, think critically, engage in discussion, and present to your peers.
+Course Prerequisites: A willingness to read, think critically, engage in discussion (that means talk), and present to your peers.